DavidBM/useful-javascript/README.md

 <a name="set-default-objects-with-objectassign"></a>
 ### Set default objects with Object.assign

-It create a new Object with the attributes of the first one and overwrite them with the attributes of the second one.
+It creates a new Object with the attributes of the first one and overwrite them with the attributes of the second one.
 [Read about it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).

 **Bad:**
 ```javascript